 Sundhara, on the other hand, is a symbol of unique aesthetic grace which is as its name is golden.
 It has one of the most extricating carvings on the mouth of the spout.
 The head of a non-castrated he-goat and the figures of different animals and Gods posing in that court really make you say, awe-inspiring.

-Furthermore, in front of Sundhara, there is a diminutive pond, in the middle of which an image of gold-plated Naag with a wooden pillar do stands.
-Perhaps, that’s why people also call this arena Naag Pokhari rather then Sundhara.
+Furthermore, in front of Sundhara, there is a diminutive pond, in the middle of which an image of gold-plated Naag with a wooden pillar do stand.
+Perhaps, that’s why people also call this arena Naag Pokhari rather than Sundhara.

 Well, around the Sundhara and the pond, you can examine the brick thoroughfare with the stonewall enclosed by the amounts of the serpent including numerous figures of Gods and Goddesses.